AgoraIOT/EdgeSDK/README.md

 You can either generate a new module or use the SDK to continue developing as existing one

 ### Generate a new module
-1. Form the terminal in the panel at the bottom of the VS Code window (if not opened, you can open it from Terminal->New Terminal or "Ctr+Shift+`) run the following command:
+1. From the terminal in the panel at the bottom of the VS Code window (if not opened, you can open it from Terminal->New Terminal or "Ctr+Shift+`) run the following command:
     ```bash
     setup-workspace.sh
     ```